swiftcoder/isosurface/README.md

 # Isosurface
 Isosurface extraction algorithms for Rust.
-Currently only Marching Cubes is implemented, fancier algorithms to be added at a later date.
+Currently only a few techniques are implemented, fancier algorithms to be added at a later date.

 This crate has no dependencies, although the example relies on the glium, cgmath, num crates.